 Thanks for dropping by!

-I was born in Maine, didn’t live there for long before my parents figured out that it was too bloody cold and moved south, all the way to Massachusetts.
-Grew up there and in Connecticut, lived in Maryland and Indiana for a while before moving back to Maine.
-Lived there for twenty years before I, too, decided the winters were too long.
-Of course, where do you to get away from long winters?
+I was born in Maine but didn’t live there for long before my parents figured out that it was too bloody cold and moved south, all the way to Massachusetts.
+I grew up there and in Connecticut, lived in Maryland and Indiana for a while before moving back to Maine.
+I lived there for twenty years before I, too, decided the winters were too long.
+Of course, where do you go get away from long winters?
 COLORADO!
 Naturally.
-Married to a wonderful, inspirational, supportive woman; between us we have five kids, five dogs, and five cats.
+I'm married to a wonderful, inspirational, supportive woman; between us we have five kids, five dogs, and five cats.

 Every author starts as a reader, and the same is true for me.
 Some of first ‘real’ books I remember are the Foundation series by Isaac Asimov, the Hornblower books by C.S.Forester, and Lad by Albert Payson Terhune.
 The, ah, let’s just say ‘eclectic’ nature of these first few began a trend that continues today, as I read just about anything.
 You want a list?
 Okay.
 In no order (except as they occur to me):

 Robert Heinlein.
 Dave Barry.
 Lisa Mantchev.
 John Ringo.
 David Weber.
 Isaac Asimov (yes, still).
 David R. Palmer.
 Spider Robinson.
 Randall Garrett.
 Richelle Mead.
 F.M.
 Busby.
 Frank Herbert.
 Kevin J. Anderson.
 W.E.B.
 Griffin.
 Clive Cussler.
 Gemma Halliday.

 Is the picture coming into focus?
 No?
 Exactly.
 There’s way too many authors out there to limit myself to a single one, or even a single genre, though I do tend to return to science fiction.